The Journal of Applied Remote Sensing (JARS) covers the concepts, information, and progress of the remote sensing

 - 5 free downloads for authors from the SPIE Digital Library

 - Open access publication at a low cost

 - Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Web of Science; Current Contents/Physical, Chemical & Earth Sciences; Current Contents/Agriculture, Biology & Environmental Sciences; Inspec; Scopus; and Ei Compendex.

 Open Access and Page Charges

-JARS offers the option of open access publication: starting September 1, 2015, a flat rate fee of $960 for all standard articles and $660 for Letters will apply.
+JARS offers the option of open access publication for a flat rate of $960 for standard articles and $660 for Letters.
 SPIE open access fees are kept low in recognition of the fact that many authors have limited funding available to cover publication expenses.
 Open access papers are published under a Creative Commons CC-BY license.
 Read more about our open access program.
 Your decision on whether to pay for open access has no impact on the review process or the timing of publication of the article.